-Have you ever wondered what the Emotional Scale is and why it is important to understand?
+Have you ever wondered what the Emotional Scale is and why it is essential to understand?

-Do you consider emotions to be a grey area of confusion?
+Is understanding emotions a grey area of confusion?

 Would you like to have more control over your emotions and use them constructively to heal yourself?

-If any of these ring a chord with you then read on my friend, cause this information will really help you find peace with your emotions.
+If any of these ring a chord with you, then read on, my friend, cause this information will help you find peace with your emotions.

 Feeling Emotion Is A-OK

-So regardless of where you are on the emotional acceptance scale, I want to dive into this topic because it is so important to your well-being, and mental health.
-Understanding your emotions really lays down the foundation to accepting who you are at any given stage of your journey.
+So, regardless of where you are on the emotional acceptance scale, I want to dive into this topic because it is so vital to our well-being and mental health.
+That is why understanding your emotions lays down the foundation for accepting who you are at any given stage of your healing journey.

 Introducing the Scale

-Knowing where you are on the scale also shows you that ALL emotions are important and necessary to feel if you really want to heal and move forward.
+Knowing where you are on the scale also shows you that ALL emotions are essential and necessary to feel if you want to heal and move forward.

-It breaks down emotions very nicely into the different levels of responsibility, emotions, and associated thoughts.
-It is often used during coaching calls to help people see where they are at on the scale and where they want to go.
-When we are feeling our emotions, we often move up and down the scale and that is completely normal.
+Consequently, it breaks down emotions very nicely into the different levels of responsibility, feelings, and associated thoughts.
+Therefore, the emotional scale is often used during coaching calls to help people see where they are on the scale and where they want and need to go.
+When we start feeling our emotions on the scale, you will notice how you can move up and even down the scale.